This brochure contains information about find, get and keep work, to make you well prepared for your journey to work!

 In Belgium there is a diverse range of support, facilities, services and financial allowances for people with autism.
 For this you have to approach various authorities and certain conditions and procedures apply.
 Not always easy to find your

 way around.
 This Practical Guide can help you in your search: website.

 Prepare yourself for the first day at the workfloor by reading the suggestions on the website Participate.

-How can you talk about your ASS-needs?
+How can you talk about your ASD-needs?
 Read more about it in this personal stories of people with autism.